 You can now run an Insight report for a more detailed and advanced analysis on your selected audience, including the audience segment breakdown in Audiense Insights dashboard.
 Follow the steps here.

-Audiense can tell you a lot about your own Twitter account(s) but where you can really take advantage of the tools available in Audiense is to use them to analyse a competitor.
+Audiense can tell you a lot about your own Twitter account(s) but where you can really take advantage of the tools available in Audiense is to use them to analyse a competitor, which you can easily do in Audiense Connect.
 This analysis can provide you with insights which you can use to modify and improve your own marketing strategy and ultimately increase revenue.

-Firstly add your competitor as a source.
-Once the account is synchronised you are ready to explore and analyse it in exactly the same way as you can your own community.
+Firstly, add your competitor as a source in Connect.
+Once the account is synchronized, you are ready to explore and analyse it in exactly the same way as you can your own community.

 1. Dashboard insights

-On the dashboard of the new source you have added there are some standard panels:
+On the dashboard of the new source you have added (click on the logo), there are some standard panels:

 - Community insights (Followers, Following)

 There are also many source dashboard panels which compare the source with the account you are logged in with, which are useful to help you find new users to follow (click on followers to access this community view).

 - Source followings not following you – People followed by the current source account that don’t follow you.